vasuE4/EventBoard-RTC-Driven-Message-Display-System/README.md

    * "lcd.h" contains the function declarations of LCD.
    * "delay.h" contains the function declarations of delay functions according to the time of delay required.
    * "types.h" contains the type casted details of the existing data types.
+   * "defines.h" contains the macro expansions of Bit/Byte manipulation.
+   * "KPM.h" contains the function declarations of the Keypad related operations.
+   * "KPM_defines.h" contains the Pin connections of the Keypad.
+   * "ADC.h" contains the function declarations of the ADC related functions.
+   * "minimain_rtc.h" contains the function declaations of the RTC related functions.
+## Code Flow Execution